dotnet/wpf/Documentation/getting-started.md

 For WPF reference documentation (types, properties, methods, etc.) see the [.NET API Browser](https://docs.microsoft.com/en-us/dotnet/api/?view=netcore-3.0). <!-- note that this URL doesn't exist yet - I assume 3.0 will go live at the announce? -->

-For conceptual documentation (architecture, how-tos, etc.) most of the [documentation for WPF on Desktop](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2017) applies equally well to WPF on .NET Core 3.
+For conceptual documentation (architecture, how-tos, etc.) most of the [documentation for WPF for .NET Framework](https://docs.microsoft.com/en-us/visualstudio/designers/getting-started-with-wpf?view=vs-2017) applies equally well to WPF for .NET Core 3.
 The main differences are around project structure and lack of Designer support.

-There are also some WPF features, such as [XAML Browser applications (XBAPs)](https://docs.microsoft.com/en-us/dotnet/framework/wpf/app-development/wpf-xaml-browser-applications-overview) that are not supported on .NET Core 3.
+There are also some WPF features, such as [XAML Browser applications (XBAPs)](https://docs.microsoft.com/en-us/dotnet/framework/wpf/app-development/wpf-xaml-browser-applications-overview) that are not supported for .NET Core 3.
 A full list of supported / unsupported features will be available in a future update.
-Additionally, some .NET Framework features (such as partial-trust applications, speech, remoting, and AppDomains) are not supported at this time on .NET Core.
+Additionally, some .NET Framework features (such as partial-trust applications, speech, remoting, and AppDomains) are not supported at this time for .NET Core.
 You can use the [.NET API Portability Analyzer](https://github.com/microsoft/dotnet-apiport) to see if your existing code can run on .NET Core 3.

 ## Samples

-Check out the [.NET Core 3.0 WPF samples](https://github.com/dotnet/samples/tree/master/wpf) for HelloWorld example.
+Check out the [WPF for .NET Core 3 samples](https://github.com/dotnet/samples/tree/master/wpf) for HelloWorld example.
 The existing [WPF for .NET Framework samples](https://github.com/Microsoft/WPF-Samples) have also been updated to dual-target .NET Framework and .NET Core 3.